 Note: Johnston Canyon is another beautiful hike in the winter.
 Make sure to bring along yak trax to avoid slipping on the icy trail.

 The easy hike to the thundering 254 metre tall Takkakaw waterfall will leave you breathless.
 The falls are visible as you begin your hike to the falls and once you arrive you have a full view of the waterfall since the trees are thin.
-In the winter, ice climbers will climb the tall falls and actually adventure through a 100 m cave to the top of the falls during a portion of the climb.
+Fun fact is that climbers will climb the tall falls and actually adventure through a 100 m cave to the top of the falls during a portion of the climb.
 The trail is paved which makes it stroller friendly for most strollers.
 Learn more about Takakka Falls here.

 What are your favourite waterfall hikes to do around Calgary?